-As some of you may know, I am slowly — glacially, even — working on a book about gardening with medicinal plants.
-Looking out at the frost-covered garden this morning for inspiration for any hint of green, I decided to start working on my olive (Olea europa) monograph.
+As you may know, I am slowly — glacially, even — working on a book about gardening with medicinal plants.
+Looking out at the frost-covered garden this morning for any inspiring hint of green, I decided to start work on my olive (Olea europea) monograph.

 Before my breakfast (which includes copious quantities of olive oil — yum!), I went looking through my physical library for something beyond olive oil.
 Because, really, I’m unlikely to actually press the olives from my tree.
 And besides, like so many other garden medicines, there’s healing value in other parts.